549626114/TransmogrifAI/README.md

 |-----------------------|----------------------|
 ```

-While this may seem a bit too magical, for those who want more control, TransmogrifAI also provides the flexibility to completely specify all the features being extracted and all the algorithms being applied in your ML pipeline.
+While this may seem a bit too magical, for those who want more control, TransmogrifAI also provides the flexibility to completely specify all the features being extracted and all the algorithms being applied in ML pipeline.
 Visit our [docs site](https://docs.transmogrif.ai) for full documentation, getting started, examples, faq and other information.

 ## Adding TransmogrifAI into your project
-You can simply add TransmogrifAI as a regular dependency to an existing project.
+Everyone can simply add TransmogrifAI as a regular dependency to an existing project.
-Start by picking TransmogrifAI version to match your project dependencies from the version matrix below (if not sure - take the **stable** version):
+Start by picking TransmogrifAI version to match project dependencies from the version matrix below (if not sure - take the **stable** version):

 | TransmogrifAI Version      | Spark Version | Scala Version | Java Version |
 |----------------------------|:-------------:|:-------------:|:------------:|